WPRobson/killedbynetflix/.github/ISSUE_TEMPLATE/add-an-obituary.md

 ---
 name: "Add an Obituary \U0001F480"
-about: Report a dead or dying product to Killed by Google.
+about: Report a dead or dying show to Killed by Netflix.

 ---

-**What's the Product's Name?**
+**What's the shows's Name?**

-**Describe the product in a single sentence.**
+**Describe the show in a single sentence.**

-**When was the product launched?
+**When was the show released?
 Provide a specific date, if possible.**

-**When was the product discontinued?
+**When was the show cancelled?
 Provide a specific date, if possible.**

-**What type of product was it?
-App, Service, or Hardware?**